What is Resisting Arrest?

 Probation

 Probation is possible for most charges that involve resisting arrest.
-Probation will be supervised by a local probation department if the charge is a felony.
-Misdemeanor probation is supervised by the court.
+The local probation department is responsible for supervising probation if the charge is a felony.
+Certain misdemeanors are also subject to supervised probation.
+For most misdemeanors, the judge supervises probation.

 Other Resisting Arrest Charges